-- (a) Any use of the Designated Open Space is subject to approval of the Planning Board and conservation commission and shall demonstrate that such uses shall not negatively impact the natural and/or cultural amenities preserved through the Conservation Subdivision design. - (b) The following uses generally are permitted in the designated open space, unless specifically prohibited or restricted as a condition of subdivision approval for the purposes of protecting important natural features or characteristics of the parcel: - (1) Forest management;
+- (a) Any use of the Designated Open Space is subject to approval of the Planning Board and shall demonstrate that such uses shall not negatively impact the natural and/or cultural amenities preserved through the Conservation Subdivision design. - (b) The following uses generally are permitted in the designated open space, unless specifically prohibited or restricted as a condition of subdivision approval for the purposes of protecting important natural features or characteristics of the parcel: - (1) Forest Management.
+It is recommended that these activities be conducted in accordance with Best Management Practices for Erosion Control on Timber Harvesting Operations in New Hampshire, as published by the NH Division of Natural and Cultural Resources. - (2) Agricultural Cultivation.
+It is recommended that these activities be conducted in accordance with the manual of Best Management Practices for Agriculture in New Hampshire, published by the NH Department of Agriculture. - (3) Passive trails and recreational uses; and - (4) Snowmobile trails. - (c) Up to fifteen percent (15%) of the Designated Open Space may be used by Special Use Permit issued by the Planning Board under Section 8.5.3 for the following provided that the goals and provisions of this section are otherwise met.
+The Planning Board may impose specific criteria or restrictions on such uses as deemed necessary to support the goals of this section. - (1) Agriculture involving animal husbandry. - (2) Active outdoor recreation uses, including formal playgrounds and fields. - (3) Parking areas for access to the designated open space. - (4) Support facilities necessary for the subdivision including community wells, stormwater management facilities, underground utility lines and related facilities such as sewer pump stations; and

-- (2) Agricultural cultivation; - (3) Passive (non-motorized) trails and recreational uses; and - (4) Snowmobile trails. - (c) Up to fifteen percent (15%) of the Designated Open Space may be used by special use permit issued by the Planning Board under Section 8.4.3 for the following provided that the goals and provisions of this section are otherwise met.
-The Planning Board may impose specific criteria or restrictions on such uses as deemed necessary to support the goals of this section. - (1) Agriculture involving animal husbandry; - (2) Active outdoor recreation uses, including formal playgrounds and fields; - (3) Parking areas for access to the designated open space; - (4) Support facilities necessary for the subdivision including community wells, storm water management facilities, underground utility lines and related facilities such as sewer pump stations; and - (5) Individual or group wells and/or transmission pipes for a storm water or wastewater disposal system, provided that this use was approved as part of the subdivision plan and that appropriate legal arrangements are established and approved by the Planning Board for the maintenance and operation of these facilities. - (d) The Designated Open Space shall not be used as the location for dwelling units, roadways, other access, recreational structures/play equipment or other accessory structures associated with an individual dwelling unit, or other nonresidential buildings or parking except as provided above. - (e) The Designated Open Space shall not be disturbed during construction of the dwelling units or other structures or facilities on site, except in areas identified for permitted uses as provided above. - (f) The Designated Open Space shall be retained in a natural, undisturbed state, except for those activities permitted as provided above, or managed according to a plan written by a qualified natural resource professional.
+- (5) Individual or group wells and/or transmission pipes for a stormwater or wastewater disposal system provided that this use was approved as part of the subdivision plan and that appropriate legal arrangements are established and approved by the Planning Board for the maintenance and operation of these facilities. - (d) The Designated Open Space shall not be used as the location for dwelling units, roadways, other access, recreational structures/play equipment or other accessory structures associated with an individual dwelling unit, or other non-residential buildings or parking except as provided above. - (e) The Designated Open Space shall not be disturbed during construction of the dwelling units or other structures or facilities on site, except in areas identified for permitted uses or uses as approved by Special Use Permit as provided above. - (f) The Designated Open Space shall be retained in a natural, undisturbed state, except for those activities permitted as provided above or managed according to a plan written by a qualified natural resource professional.

-8.8.6 Protection and Management of Open Space
+8.9.6 Protection and Management of Open Space